What is Website Accessibility?

 The ADA is a civil rights law that requires certain entities to ensure people with disabilities have equal access to public services and accommodations.

 Title II of the ADA prohibits disability discrimination by all public entities at the local and state level.
 Agencies such as schools, courts, police departments, and any government entity must comply with Title II regulations as outlined by the U.S. Department of Justice, regardless of whether they receive federal funds.
 More specifically, Title II states public institutions may not refuse to allow a student to participate in an activity on the basis of disability and requires reasonable accommodations for students with disabilities.

-Both Section 504 of the Rehabilitation Act (see below) and Title II are enforced by the U.S. Department of Education, Office of Civil Rights (OCR).
+Both Section 504 of the Rehabilitation Act and Title II are enforced by the U.S. Department of Education, Office of Civil Rights (OCR).

 Title III of the ADA applies to commercial entities and “public accommodations,” which include most places of lodging, recreation, entertainment, transportation, education, and medical care, among other things.
-Under Title III, no individual may be discriminated against on the basis of disability with regards to the full and equal enjoyment of the goods, services, facilities, or accommodations of any place of public accommodation.
+Under Title III, no individual may be discriminated against based on disability regarding the full and equal enjoyment of the goods, services, facilities, or accommodations of any place of public accommodation.

 Public-facing websites everywhere, including those of public universities, are increasingly being considered places of public accommodation by disability rights groups, courts, and official government entities.
 Massive open online courses (MOOCs) from both public and private universities have been considered places of public accommodation under Title III of the ADA in recent court cases.

 A Voluntary Product Accessibility Template (VPAT) is a document that explains the level of accessibility conformance of a specific software product.